What Are the Stages of Sleep: REM and Non-REM Sleep Cycles?

 Stage 4 (REM) of Sleep Cycle

 Rapid eye movement (REM) is the fourth sleep stage, but it’s usually the one people are most familiar with.
 During REM sleep, your brain becomes active once more.
-Meanwhile, your body goes into “atonia,” which is a type of temporary paralysis that affects almost the entire body, with the exception of your breathing muscles and eyes, which move rapidly during REM sleep.
+Here’s what happens in this stage:

-Unlike adults who spend around 25% of their sleep in the REM cycle, infants and children up to five years old spend most of their time sleeping in the REM stage.
-Plus, they are more likely to fall asleep and enter the REM cycle right away.
-Elderly adults, on the other hand, spend less time in REM sleep.
+1. Unlike adults who spend around 25% of their sleep in the REM cycle, infants and children up to five years old spend most of their time sleeping in the REM stage.

 How to Improve Your Sleep